How email spoofing can affect AOL Mail

 A compromised (hacked) account means someone else accessed your account by obtaining your password.
 Spoofed email occurs when the "From" field of a message is altered to show your address, which doesn't necessarily mean someone else accessed your account.
 You can identify whether your account is hacked or spoofed with the help of your Sent folder.

 • Your account has most likely been spoofed if you DO NOT find any strange email in your Sent Folder.

-- If you DO find email in your Sent folder that you did NOT send: Your account has been compromised (hacked).
+• Your account has been compromised when you find email in your Sent folder that you did NOT send.

 If you experience any of the signs below, it's likely your account is being spoofed.
 Please be aware that unrecognized emails in your sent folder is not a sign of a spoofed account and is an indicator that your account was hacked.

 • Your contacts are receiving emails that you didn't send.

 • You receive spam emails from your own email address.

 • You're getting MAILER-DAEMON messages that don't match any messages you sent.

 If you received a spoofed email, be sure to report the email as spam

 While there isn't an industry-wide way to stop people from spoofing, you can take some steps to make sure your account remains secure.